Apache Beehive: Controls

 Controls are the core of the Beehive framework.
 A control can be defined as a program that can be used by the developer to access enterprise-level resources, such as Enterprise Java Beans (EJBs), web services etc. For example, consider accessing an old legacy EJB 2 bean.
 It involved a lot of routine code like getting access to a home interface, creating/finding an EJB using finder methods, and then accessing the remote methods of the bean.
 Using a control simplifies this process by handling most of the routine coding for the developer, letting them work on business logic rather than the inner-details of Java EE technology.
 Controls are also useful to advanced developers, allowing them to concentrate on things like constructing a Facade to a complex set of application APIs.
 In essence, a control to a legacy EJB 2 been ensured that the developer could simply use the control and call any business method of the EJB, using it in the same way as any other Java class.
 When EJB 3 came around, such simplification was already provided by the EJB specification itself, And Beehive controls were of little further use here.
 The Controls come with a standard set of controls wiz EJB Control, Web service Control, Database Control and JMS Control.
 Custom controls can also be developed, which in turn could make use of the controls already built-in.

 Web services

 This third component of Beehive enables a developer to create web services using meta-data/annotations.
-By using meta-data/annotations one can create complex web services utilizing features like conversation, state etc. Since all the metadata/annotations are in one file, it is easier to debug and maintain.
+By using meta-data/annotations one can create complex web services utilizing features like conversation, state etc. This approach consolidates metadata and annotations into a single source file.
 Using this approach, any plain Java class can be converted into a web service just by the addition of annotations into the Java source files.
 This is based on JSR-181 which builds on JSR-175.